GaryGaoYao/EPC-Net/Readme.md

 The application is distributed as a Windows executable or installer and does not require users to manually configure Python or install the required software dependencies.

+> [!IMPORTANT]
+> **Only the CPU version is currently provided to simplify deployment and installation.**
+>
+> A GPU-accelerated version may be released separately in the future, depending on availability and maintenance requirements.
+As a result, inference with the current CPU version may be considerably slower, especially when processing large CT or CBCT datasets.

 ### System Requirements

 - Windows 11